It is easy to learn Chaos Corona – and to fall in love with it.

 No–one calls themselves a “3D Technician” – everyone rightly calls themselves a 3D artist, and that means your tools should be as close to invisible as possible so they don’t get in the way of your creativity.

-And Iain Banks and Alex York from Recent Spaces have something to say about Corona Renderer’s ease of use too:
+And Iain Banks and Alex York from Recent Spaces have something to say about Chaos Corona’s ease of use too:

 Check out which V-Ray features are supported – and support will be growing in the future.

-Whether this is your first time adding a new renderer, or you are already a pro who has used many different engines, you’ll find Corona Renderer’s ease of use to be refreshing!
+Whether this is your first time adding a new renderer, or you are already a pro who has used many different engines, you’ll find Chaos Corona’s ease of use to be refreshing!